GeorgeFoxUniversity/cascade-api-node/documentation/cascade-api.md

 <a name="Cascade+createFile"></a>

 ### cascade.createFile(assetObject) ⇒ <code>Object</code>
 Create a file, given a Cascade file object.
-Typically this is created using [createBlanFile](#Cascade+createBlankFile), but it can be created manually as well.
+Typically this is created using [createBlankFile](#Cascade+createBlankFile), but it can be created manually as well.

 **Kind**: instance method of [<code>Cascade</code>](#Cascade)